-In 2013 an undercover operation in Parsippany resulted in the arrest of seven women for prostitution, two men for soliciting, and another man for promoting prostitution.
+In 2013, an undercover operation in Parsippany resulted in the arrest of seven women for prostitution, two men for soliciting, and another man for promoting prostitution.
 All of the arrests were made at a hotel on Route 46.
-Police credited citizen complaints and Crime Stoppers tips for helping them crack down on prostituted women and their customers.
+Police credited citizen complaints and Crime Stoppers tips for helping them crack down on prostituted women and sex buyers.

-Not all sex buyer arrests are the product of sting operations within the county using decoys.
+Not all sex buyer arrests have been the product of sting operations within the county using decoys.
 Some are instead the result of alleged offenses against real victims.
-For example, in February, 2022 a man was sentenced last week to 28 years in state prison after he was convicted of sexually assaulting one woman, admitted to coercing two others to have sex with him, and assaulting a man, all in Morris County in 2018.
+For example, in February 2022, a man was sentenced to 28 years in state prison after he was convicted of sexually assaulting one woman, admitted to coercing two others to have sex with him, and assaulting a man, all in Morris County in 2018.
 The offenses happened in September 2018 in Parsippany-Troy Hills and the victim in the case was an adult woman, the office said.
-In November, 2021. the man pleaded guilty to promoting prostitution of two adult women in Roxbury and Hanover and also admitted giving them drugs and coercing them to have sex with him for money at various hotels.
+In November 2021, the man pleaded guilty to promoting prostitution of two adult women in Roxbury and Hanover and also admitted giving them drugs and coercing them to have sex with him for money at various hotels.

 - Morris Township Police Department

 - Hanover Police Department

 - “Prostitution Ring Busted in Well-off East Coast Suburb,” Chicago Tribune, August 11 1998.

 - “20 Arrested in Raid on Alleged Bordello in N.J.,” Watertown Daily Times, August 12 1998.